darcyabjones/pante/README.md

 Available profiles for containerised software environments are:

-- `singularity` - Use a pre-built singularity image containing all non-proprietary software.
+- `singularity` - Use a pre-built singularity image containing all non-proprietary software available from https://cloud.sylabs.io/library/darcyabjones/default/pante.
 - `singularity_indiv` - Uses individual singularity images for each tool build locally and stored in `containers/singularity`.
 - `singularity_plus` - Uses an extended version of the pre-built image which you must build locally and is stored as `containers/singularity/pante-plus.sif`.
 - `docker` - Use a pre-build docker container.
 Like `singularity`.
+Available from https://cloud.docker.com/repository/docker/darcyabjones/pante.
 - `docker_indiv` - Use individual docker images which must be built locally.
 Like `singularity_indiv`.
 - `singularity_plus` - Like `singularity_plus` but with docker.

+If you don't specify a software environment profile, it is assumed that all dependencies are installed locally and available on your `PATH`.

 NOTE: the docker profiles assume that running `docker` does not require `sudo`.
 To use this you'll need to configure docker for "sudo-less" operation ([instructions here](https://docs.docker.com/install/linux/linux-postinstall/)).